ethdebug/solidity-data-representation/src/types.md

 *Remark*: Prior to Solidity 0.5.0, it was legal to have `type[0]` or empty structs.

-Note that it is legal to include a `mapping` type as an element of a `struct` type; this does *not* preclude the `struct` type from being used in memory (even though, as per the following section, mappings cannot appear in memory), but rather, the mapping is simply omitted in memory.
-See the [memory section](#user-content-locations-in-detail-memory-in-detail-memory-lookup-types) for more details.
-Such a struct is barred from appearing in calldata, however.
+Note that it is legal to include a `mapping` type, or a (possibly multidimensional) array of mappings, as an element of a `struct` type; prior to Solidity 0.7.0, this did *not* preclude the `struct` type from being used in memory (even though, as per the following section, mappings cannot appear in memory), but rather, the mapping (or array) would be simply omitted in memory.
+See the [memory
+section](#user-content-locations-in-detail-memory-in-detail-memory-lookup-types)
+for more details.
+Such a struct has always been barred from appearing in calldata, however.

 Also note that circular struct types are allowed, so long as the circularity is mediated by a lookup type.
 That is to say, if a struct type `T0` has a element